 To clear a mortgage default, you will normally have to pay all amounts that have been missed.
 Some companies are willing to work with you to help you make the payments over an agreed period.
 This may require a larger initial payment on amounts in arrears, with increased monthly payments to make up the difference.

-Although this will add to your financial burden, it provides a great way to get out of home loan default if you have the means available.
+Although this will add to your financial burden, it does provides a great way to get out of home loan default if you have the means available.
 Ask your lender to know the exact value of your home loan default.
-With legal and other expenses involved, knowing the exact cost will help you form a payment plan with them that is manageable.
+With any legal costs and other expenses involved, knowing the exact cost will help you form a payment plan with them that is manageable.

 Speak with your lender to find out how much time you have.
 For any debt older than three months, your lender may require the full debt to be recalled.
 This means you need to pay your whole loan, and not just your arrears.
 Usually this is done by refinancing.
-The best way to determine what your options are, by discussing them with your lender.
+The best way to determine what your options are, is discussing things with your lender.

-They could help you negotiate a satisfactory settlement for your home loan, whether it involves negotiating for your lender to keep your debt, or to refinance to another company.
+They could help you negotiate a satisfactory settlement for your home loan.
+Whether it involves negotiating with your lender to keep your debt, or to refinance to another company.